yt-project/unyt/paper/paper.md

 was based on `Python 3.6.3` and had `NumPy 1.14.2`, `sympy 1.1.1`, `fastcache 1.0.2`, `Astropy 3.0.1`, and `Pint 0.8.1` installed. `fastcache` [@fastcache] is an optional dependency of `sympy` that provides an optimized LRU cache implemented in C that can substantially speed up `sympy`.
+The system was instrumented using `perf system tune` to turn off CPU features that might interfere with stable benchmarks.
+We did not make any boot-time Linux kernel parameter changes.

 ![A benchmark comparing the time to perform various binary arithmetic operations on input operands that have the same units.
 See Figure 1 for a detailed explanation of the plot style.](binary_same_units.png)